sscckk/EBNAS/README.md

 The evaluation process contains two stages of full-precision activation/binary weight and binary activation/binary weight.

-Use --binary to select which stage to run.
+Use --binary to select the stage to run and adjust the convolution type in operation_eval.py.

 ##### Here is the evaluation on CIFAR10/100: